[LUM#19] "Opening up competition in the electricity sector comes at a high price".

 Why has opening up to competition led to this rise in rates?

-EDF has to resell its production to its competitors, who in turn resell it to their customers, right?
+EDF has to resell its production to its competitors, who then resell it to their customers, right?

 F. M.: Yes, in economics we call that a "double margin", and it doesn't lower prices!
 Clearly, the ARENH was a way of sharing EDF's very high rent, which was selling electricity at a much higher price than it cost!
 But let's not forget that EDF is the State, and it's not shocking that the State can make rents that can then be redistributed for social policies, for example.